 Work Hard – Stress Harder: Understanding the experience of stress among senior lawyers in Hong Kong.

 The legal profession is seen as a robust and optimistic occupation where hard work pays off (5).
-One interesting question is what is the payoff?
-If one looks beyond the cash renumeration, there are other costs that have not been factored including costs to physical and mental health?
+What exactly is the payoff?
+If one looks beyond the cash remuneration, there are other costs that have not been factored including negative impacts on physical and mental health.